Acne

 Treatment of moderate acne will require a more aggressive approach.
 Systematic antibiotics are often added to a topical regimen.
 The most commonly used antibiotic is tetracycline and its derivatives.

 I often incorporate spironolactone when treating acne patients in my Westchester practice.
-This medication inhibits biosynthesis of testosterone and blocks androgen receptors, thus eliminating the androgenic pathway of acne production.
+This medication inhibits the biosynthesis of testosterone and blocks androgen receptors, thus eliminating the androgenic pathway of acne production.

 At Park Avenue Medical Spa, we utilize both glycolic and salicylic acid peels.
 The salicylic acids have a strong comedolytic effect and penetrate deep into pores.